Heroku Ruby Support

 Table of Contents

-Heroku is capable of running Ruby applications across a variety of Ruby implementations and includes support for framework-specific workflows.
+Heroku can run Ruby applications across a variety of Ruby implementations and includes support for framework-specific workflows.

 This document describes the general behavior of Heroku as it relates to the recognition and execution of Ruby applications.
-For framework specific tutorials please see:
+For framework-specific tutorials, see:

-The following support is provided, irrespective of the type of Ruby application deployed.
+The following support is provided for any type of Ruby application deployed.

 Activation

-The Heroku Ruby Support will be applied to applications only when the application has a Gemfile
+Heroku Ruby Support applies to applications only when the application has a Gemfile

 in the root directory.
-Even if an application has no gem dependencies it should include an empty Gemfile
+Even if an application has no gem dependencies it must include an empty Gemfile

 to document that your app has no gem dependencies.